Vasu77df/VasuperSiteSource/content/posts/greengrass_notes.md

 - Perform secure OTA updates of core software and custom components
 - Provide secure, encrypted storage of local secrets and controlled access by components.
 - Secure connections between devices and aws cloud with device auth

+## My thoughts on Greengrass Components vs AWS IoT jobs

+AWS IoT jobs is the right tool to use for IFTTT type operations.
+AWS IoT Job is akin to ansible playbooks.

+A Greengrass Components is right tool to use
+	a.
+To package your software, in it's supported formats.
+	b.
+To deploy said software.
+A Greengrass component is akin to docker-compose.

+IoT jobs is the right tool to use to run a task(OS upgrades are tasks), as it has in-built mechanisms of state management that we would have to re-invent with a  Greengrass component.
+For now we expect state management of an OS upgrade as a simple 3 step process, but this state complexity might grow in the long run.

+If we define, a Greengrass component in such a manner to run a task, we are not using Greengrass components for what it was intended to do.
+Which is alright, if we really have to pick one or the other.
+But as we have the ability to choose right tool for the job, we should use IoT jobs to run tasks.

+From a pipelines or orchestrator perspective, it may seem like it simplification if we use only one specific mechanism to run tasks on a device, but from device lifecycle perspective, IoT jobs and Greengrass components are completely different things with different purposes.

+IoT jobs will be recommended interface for customers to define and deploy one-off or even continuous tasks on the device.
+Greengrass components, will be recommended interface to deploy applications, and maintain it's lifecycle.
+This is how I look at this, I understand both mechanisms can be altered to either of the operations, but if that mechanism increases in complexity, the author as to be very aware of what they are doing.